 While travelling when pregnant is considered safe during your first and second trimesters, it’s still a good idea to do some fact checking and seek medical advice before you go.
 Here’s some things to consider:

-Destination: A remote island might be the ultimate luxury but it might not be the best location for your pre-babymoon.
+Destination: A remote island might be the ultimate in luxury but in some instances, not the best location for your babymoon.
 Consider locations with good road access, transport networks and access to medical facilities.

 Local food and drink: A pad Thai from a street vendor might be exactly what you’re craving, but can you guarantee its freshness?
 Be cautious about food you suspect may not have been kept refrigerated or properly cooked through, and make sure the tap water at your destination is safe to drink as well.

 Vaccinations and medication: Are you suffering from heart burn or morning sickness?
-Make sure you’ve got your essential medicines and vitamins packed in your case, rather than relying on local pharmacies.
-Plan any vaccinations well in advance and make sure they’re suitable for you and your bump as they’re not always recommended for pregnant women.
+Make sure you’ve got any neccessary medications and vitamins packed in your case rather than relying on local pharmacies.
+Plan any vaccinations well in advance and make sure they’re suitable for you and bub.

 What happens to you when you fly: Swelling and dehydration on a plane is common - especially for those that are expecting.
-Sitting on a plane for 8 hours and lack of movement can also mean there’s a higher risk of deep vein thrombosis.
-Make sure you keep moving every couple of hours (at least), drink heaps of water, wear comfy clothes (with room to grow), and wear DVT flight socks!
-Remember if you’re over 28 weeks you need a letter from your doctor saying you’re fit to fly.
+Sitting on a plane for eight-hours can also put you at risk of deep vein thrombosis.
+Make sure you get some good stretches in every couple of hours (at least), drink heaps of water, wear comfy clothes (with room to move), and wear DVT flight socks!
+Remember if you’re over 28 weeks you will need a letter from your doctor saying you’re fit to fly.